 In the realm of downhill racing and riding, suspension performance and terrain taming ability are the most important design parameters.
-Downhill bikes require minimal pedalling efficiency, because their speed is a factor of gradient and momentum.
+Downhill bikes only require minimal pedalling efficiency because their speed is a factor of gradient and momentum.
 There is very little pedalling involved on any downhill-grade track.
 As such, suspension kinematics are unconstrained by issues like anti-squat curves and suspension lockout performance.

 The consequences of any mechanical failure on a downhill bike also carry more severe consequences, due to the speeds and terrain involved.
 Engineering a robust frame, which accurately interprets rider input and deflects punishing terrain, are crucial for any downhill bike.